 Snowmobiling in Moosehead

 For the snowmobile enthusiast, the Moosehead Lake region is the hub of Maine snowmobiling with over 500 miles of groomed, scenic trails to welcome you.
 The picturesque Moosehead trail has over 160 miles of groomed trails surrounding Moosehead Lake.
-Full snowmobile support services, food and gas are only minutes away.
+Full snowmobile support services, food, and gas are only minutes away.
 The Moosehead Region trails connect with Maine’s Interconnecting Trail System(ITS) for miles and miles of groomed sledding opportunities.
-Beautiful scenery, tons of snow and miles of well groomed trails – all makes for an incomparable snowmobiling experience.
+Beautiful scenery, tons of snow and miles of well-groomed trails – all make for an incomparable snowmobiling experience.
 No wonder sledders come back here year after year.

 The Kineo Escape Cabin is located within 1/4 mile of the famous Moosehead trail and Rt.
 66, you can snowmobile right from the cabin.